-Please note that it should not be viewed as a decision between 2 different options, but about whether or not a single option should be exercised.
+Please note that it should not be viewed as a decision between two different options, but about whether a single option should be exercised or not.
 A second option would call for a separate reading.

 Card #7 is the significator, the overall theme of the query.

-Cards #3, #1, & #5 represent the chronological sequence of events that occurs if you choose to do (X).
+Cards #3, #1, & #5 represent the chronological sequence of events that occurs if the reader chooses to do (X).

-Cards #4, #2, & #6 represent the chronological sequence of events that unfolds if you choose NOT to do (X).
+Cards #4, #2, & #6 represent the chronological sequence of events that unfolds if the reader chooses not to do (X).

-For the Path, the querent asks for suggestions on how to behave properly in order to achieve a desired result.
-The Current column shows how the querent has been acting, and the Suggested column suggests how the querent should act in order to achieve a certain goal.
-The chart-like spread uses the standard 3 levels: Rational, Emotional, and External Stance (how one projects one’s self outwardly).
-When comparing the Current to Suggested cards, the most important thing is to notice the differences between the 2 cards.
-It is these differences which hint at the behaviors that you should think about changing.
+For the Path reading, one asks for suggestions on how to behave properly to achieve the desired result.
+The Current column represents how the reader has been acting, and the Suggested column suggests how they should act to achieve a certain goal.
+The chart-like spread uses the standard three levels: Rational, Emotional, and External Stance (how one projects oneself outwardly).
+When comparing the Current and Suggested cards, the most important thing is to notice the differences between the two cards.
+It is these differences that hint at the behaviours that should be altered.

 Card #1 is the significator, the card which should reflect the nature of the query and/or the desired outcome.

-Card #2 shows the way you are and have been thinking.
-Card #7 shows how you need to change the way you think in order to serve yourself better.
+Card #2 shows the way the reader is and has been thinking.
+Card #7 suggests how to change the way one thinks to serve themselves better.

-Card #3 tells you about your emotional attitude.
-Though it may seem difficult to manipulate one’s own emotions, it can be done if you put your mind to it.
-For example, acting a certain way such as smiling intently for a few minutes will lead the emotions to follow.
-If you try this, as silly as the exercise seems, you will find that this evokes the emotion of happiness.
-For this reading, you should try to make yourself feel the way that Card #6 tells you.
+Card #3 suggests the reader’s emotional attitude.
+Though it may seem difficult to manipulate one’s own emotions, it can be done if one puts their mind to it.
+For example, acting a certain way such as smiling intently for a few minutes will lead emotions to follow.
+When a person tries this, as silly as the exercise seems, they find this to evoke the emotion of happiness.
+For this reading, one should try to make themselves feel the way that Card #6 proposes.

-External Stance means how you act outwardly, how you hope others see you.
-Card #4 tells you how you were acting, while #5 indicates how you should act outwardly, for other people’s sake.
-It is the differences between these cards that hint at what behavior patterns should be altered.
+External Stance means how one acts outwardly, and how they hope others see them.
+Card #4 is about how the reader has been acting, while #5 indicates how they should act outwardly, for other people’s sake.
+It is the differences between these cards that hint at what behaviour patterns should be altered.

 The Game Plan

-When you have a certain plan in mind, this simple 5-card spread presents a choice, hinting at what action or attitude should be taken for your plan to succeed, and what should be avoided in order to help your plan work out for the best.
+When a person has a certain plan in mind, this simple five-card spread presents a choice, hinting at what action or attitude should be taken for their plan to succeed, and what should be avoided to help the plan work out for the best.

-The initial card is laid in the center of the layout, the significator.
-The following 4 cards are laid out clockwise around the significator.
+The initial card is laid in the centre of the layout, the significator.
+The following four cards are laid out clockwise around the significator.

-In this spread, the second card shows what drives you, but also says you are not fully conscious of this, perhaps even completely unaware of it.
-It gives you a hint as to the reason that you strive for your goal.
+In this spread, the second card is about what drives the reader, but also says they are not fully conscious of this, perhaps even completely unaware of it.
+It provides a hint as to the reason they strive for their goal.

-The third card shows what others think of you and your goals.
-You may or may not be aware of this.
-Sometimes other people factor into your plans, and sometimes they don’t.
+The third card uncovers what others think of the reader and their goals.
+The reader may or may not be aware of this.
+Sometimes other people factor into the plans (and sometimes they don’t).

-The fourth card shows what you should not do.
-If things are permitted to go down this path, your plan will collapse.
+The fourth card suggests what not to do.
+If things are permitted to go down this path, the plan will collapse.

-The fifth card is a hint as to how to make your plan work out favorably.
-The idea that this card presents should be followed in order to make your plan a success.
-It is the differences between Cards #4 and #5 that should be noted, as the differences provide the clues you need.
+The fifth card is a hint as to how to make this plan work out favourably.
+The idea this card presents should be followed to make the plan successful.
+The differences between Cards #4 & #5 should be noted, as the differences provide important clues.

-The Astrological Tarot Spread is based upon houses of astrology.
+The Astrological Tarot Spread is based on houses of astrology.
 This complicated spread takes several steps to understand.

-The first step is to interpret the card for each individual position in the spread.
+The first step is to interpret the tarot card for each individual position in the spread.

-The second step involves further examination of the main axes.
-Positions 1 & 7 show the relationship theme, #1 representing you, #7 your partner.
-Positions 4 & 10 indicate motion. #4 shows where you are, and #10 shows what you are moving towards.
+The second step involves a further examination of the main axes.
+Positions 1 & 7 show the relationship theme, #1 representing the reader, #7 their partner.
+Positions 4 & 10 indicate motion. #4 indicates where the reader is now, and #10 suggests what they are moving towards.

 The third step involves breaking down the chart into triads according to their house elements.

-Positions 1, 5, & 9 represent the Fire triad, which shows about temperment and personal development.
+Positions 1, 5, & 9 represent the Fire triad, symbolizing temperament and personal development.

-Positions 2, 6, & 10 represent the Earth triad, which is concerned with materialism, money, and work.
+Positions 2, 6, & 10 represent the Earth triad, concerned with materialism, money, and work.

 Positions 3, 7, & 11 represent the Air triad, which has to do with thoughts, ideas, and connections with other people.

-Positions 4, 8, & 12 represent the Water triad, which is the realm of emotions, moods, intuition, and yearnings.
+Positions 4, 8, & 12 represent the Water triad, the realm of emotions, moods, intuition, and yearnings.

-Further, you may connect other patterns and correlations between certain numbers.
+Further, other patterns and correlations between certain numbers can be noted.
 Certain numbers such as the set of 5, 7, & 8 often speak about a particular theme.

 The Self-Actualization Pyramids

-Basically there is the main pyramid in the center, and two smaller pyramids on each side.
+Basically, there is the main pyramid in the centre, and two smaller pyramids on each side.
 One is inverted.

-Positions 7-8 are your strengths.
-The light you have which can be bought to the forefront.
-What carries you and should not be hidden or unacknowledged.
+Positions 7 & 8 are the reader’s strengths.
+This is the light they have, which can be bought to the forefront.
+What carries the person should not be hidden or unacknowledged.

-Position 9 represents what you should be giving to yourself or creating within.
+Position 9 represents what should be given to oneself or created within.

-Position 12 represents what you should be offering externally, or what you can bring to your world or others who inhabit that world.
+Position 12 represents what the reader should be offering externally, or what they can bring to their world or to others who inhabit that world.

 The layouts below are for use with Mahjong divination.

-This layout is used only for mahjong tiles and dominoes, drawing 3 tiles.
-They are flipped to answer the query in chronological order.
-There are 2 methods that can be used, either proceeding with the reading as normal, or placing each tile back in the pile so that it could possibly come up more than once.
-In case tiles repeat, it would indicate a faster or more potent outcome.
+This layout is used only for mahjong tiles and dominoes, drawing three tiles.
+The tiles are flipped to answer the question in chronological order.
+There are two methods that can be used, either proceeding with the reading as normal or placing each tile back in the pile so that it could possibly come up more than once.
+If tiles repeat, this would indicate a faster or more potent outcome.

-This reading sets the tiles in the celestial form instead of the terrestrial format that is used in navigational compasses.
-This is done to follow the traditions inherent in Chinese Philosophy.
-This complex reading is very flexible in that you may focus on a specific or general question, or no question at all when using it.
+This reading sets the tiles in the celestial form instead of the terrestrial format that is used in navigational compasses, following the traditions of Chinese philosophy.
+This complex reading is very flexible in that one may focus on a specific or general question, or no question at all when using it.

-In the Reversed Compass Reading, each of the sets of tiles have an influence on the issue represented by The Nucleus.
-To interpret this reading properly you must relate all the tile sets to The Nucleus.
+In the Reversed Compass Reading, each of the sets of tiles has an influence on the issue represented by the nucleus.
+To interpret this reading properly, all the tile sets should be compared to the nucleus.

-In Chinese culture the Dragon is generally considered a sign of great luck and power.
-However in mahjong, the red, green, and white dragons represent three distinct influences that can affect your life.
-The Dragon Reading creates a relationship between sets of tiles to each Dragon, to explore how the 3 Dragons will influence you now and in the near future.
+In Chinese culture, the dragon is considered a sign of great luck and power.
+However, in mahjong, red, green, and white dragons represent three distinct influences that can affect a person’s life.
+The Dragon Reading creates a relationship between sets of tiles for each dragon, to explore how the three dragons will influence things now and in the near future.